 1880

-Have you ever noticed the big metal structure outside the Power Hall?
-This is a gantry structure for powered cranes to move along.
+Have you ever noticed the big, dark red metal structure outside the Power Hall?
+This is a gantry for powered cranes to move along.
 Designed to move heavy goods from one wagon or cart to another, the addition of the crane gantry shows how new technology was adopted to help cope with increasing demand at this busy goods station.
-The exact date of the crane gantry is unknown, but from maps, we know it was in place by 1881 and it was likely to have been erected shortly after the building of the Great Western Warehouse, now known as the New Warehouse and home to our main entrance, in 1880.
+The exact date of the crane gantry is unknown, but from maps, we know it was in place by 1881 and it was likely to have been erected shortly after the building of the New Warehouse in 1880.
 This photograph shows how the gantry looked in 1982, seven years after the goods station closed.
+At that point, the vertigo-inducing operator’s cabins were still present.

 1975